Tell Siri “I’m getting pulled over” next time you talk to police in Fort Lauderdale for an automatic video of your

 In September 2020, Ring's new car camera, Car Alarm and Car Connect debuted a feature to boost driver and vehicle safety both when you're on the road and especially for if or when you get pulled over by police.

-An amazon product, the Ring Car Cam is a dual-camera dashcam that has Alexa as a vice assistant.
+An Amazon product, the Ring Car Cam is a dual-camera dashcam that has Alexa as a vice assistant.
 It records both the road and your car's cabin as you drive - which in the case of an accident or even a fender bender could be a great asset.
-There are also emergency crash assistance protocals that help ensure you're safe after an accident.
+There are also emergency crash assistance protocols that help ensure you're safe after an accident.

 The Car Cam Also has a traffic stop mode.
 In this mode, it records interactions with police, etc. and saves the audio and video to the cloud.
 All you have to do as the driver is say: "Alexa, I'm getting pulled over," and the Car Cam will verbally communicate that it's recording and streaming the content to the cloud.
 People will also be able to select an option that notifies a list of driver-specified emergency contacts of your traffic stop.

 The Car Cam also has other helpful features, such as activating even when parked if a bump or loud noise is detected.
-For retailing at $200, this seems like a feasible option for people in Florida to access a variety of features -- and a way to very easily record interactions with the Fort Lauderdale or South Florida police without needing to install any shortcuts or aps on your phone.
+For retailing at $200, this seems like a feasible option for people in Florida to access a variety of features -- and a way to very easily record interactions with the Fort Lauderdale or South Florida police without needing to install any shortcuts or apps on your phone.

 Reach out today to learn more about recording your interactions with the police and how it can help, or to schedule a free consultation with Rossen Law Firm.